-- 20.1 The representative of Denmark, in concluding remarks, noted that he had come to the Special Meeting ready to make decisions.
+- On The Representative of Denmark (in respect of the Faroe Islands and Greenland), in concluding remarks, noted that he had come to the Special Meeting ready to make decisions.
 NAFO needs an adequate control system in place as soon as possible to avoid repeating the tragic overfishing of 3M cod and other flatfish and cod stocks.
 Although no decisions had been made, he was personally not pessimistic, as the tone of the Special Meeting had been constructive and cooperative.
 Several sensible proposals had been made for improving surveillance and control in the Regulatory Area and that would facilitate consultations at home and final decisions in September.
 If the proposals were accepted, NAFO would set a standard for management of resources on the high seas comparable to systems in place in national waters and for international cooperation.
-He believed that all delegates ultimately had the same objective: rational exploitation of resources on a sustainable basis. - 20.2 The representative of Canada thanked the Chairman, the Rapporteur, the Executive Secretary and the staff in the Secretariat and also his colleagues for their efforts and their wisdom and looked forward to seeing all again at the Annual Meeting in September. - 20.3 The representatives agreed on the text of a Press Release (Annex 17).
+He believed that all delegates ultimately had the same objective: rational exploitation of resources on a sustainable basis. - 20.2 The Representative of Canada thanked the Chairman, the Rapporteur, the Executive Secretary and the staff in the Secretariat and also his colleagues for their efforts and their wisdom and looked forward to seeing all again at the Annual Meeting in September. - 20.3 The Representatives agreed on the text of a Press Release (Annex 17).

-21. Adjournment
+21. ADJOURNMENT

-The Special Meeting was adjourned at 1830 hours on 14 May 1992.
+The Special Meeting was adjourned at 1830 on May 14, 1992.

-Annex 1.
-List of Participants
+Annex 1